Welcome to a fun PSDP project where you can get creative and help us spread positive service dog messages!

 Second, you have to make them think or feel something strongly.
 Make them laugh, make them cry, make them feel like they’ve just witnessed some clever insight that is worth passing on to others.

-While PSDP generally strives to be professional, in the medium of memes, it doesn’t all have to be serious.
-It’s up to you (but no snark, please)!
+In the medium of memes, it doesn’t all have to be serious (but no snark or meanness, please)!
 And feel free to showcase your talents—if you can draw/paint/design, don’t restrict yourself to normal pictures.

-Original submissions only; don’t steal other people’s photos or violate copyright law.
+Original submissions only; don’t steal other people’s photos, text content, or violate copyright law.
 Try to keep it positive—there’s enough negativity on the web already!